Journaux et Presse

 Greetings from Vitaly Saveliev, General Director of PJSC "Aeroflot – Russian Airlines"

 Welcome aboard this Aeroflot aircraft.

-As always, I am happy to hear your proposals and feedback by email at firstname.lastname@example.org.
+As always, I invite you to reach me with your comments and suggestions via email at email@example.com.

 Aeroflot – Russian Airlines

 Summer gives us a unique opportunity to make a journey to the Russian North, to see the deep lakes and fast-flowing rivers, thick forests and ancient wooden churches against the background of a clear blue sky.
 Karelia, Arkhangelsk is a land of fairy tales and legends that favour brave travellers.

 The Fifth Industrial Biennale in Ekaterinburg promises its guests no less vivid impressions.
 The heart of the Urals will take its place as the capital of modern art.